sadiul-hakim/HK_learn_spring_batch/Inter_Project/Notes.md

 ***We can control Jobs Step execution flow conditionally.
 There is .on() on .start() and .from() of JobBuilder.***
 ***.on() matches the exitStatus we return after Step Execution.
 We can return custom exitStatus from .afterStep() of StepExecutionListener.***

+***Along with StepExecutionListener we also have SkipListener, ChunkListener, ItemReadListener, ItemProcessListener, ItemWriteListener that we can use in .listener() on StepBuilder.***